thebinarysearchtree/artwork/README.md

 # Artwork
 A front-end library for people who see their code as artwork.
 Artwork is 100% real JavaScript and CSS.
 There are no asychronous state updates, reactivity, template languages, hybrid languages, hidden rules, or anything else.
 Artwork runs as fast as a client-side library can run, with less code than React and Vue.

+Go to the [art-project](https://github.com/thebinarysearchtree/art-project) repository if you want to run the examples below or need a template for creating a new project.

 ## Examples

 A very basic example.